pdjr-signalk-plugins/ais-reporter/README.md

 *target_ip_address* and *target_port_number* and you may want to give the 'name' property a more meaningful value.

-In fact, if you supply the values 'Local test endpoint', '127.0.0.1' and 12345 for the 'name', 'ipAddress' and 'port' properties then you can observe the plugin in action by opening a terminal window on the Signal K server and running the command `./udp_listen.pl 12345` from your system's plugin installation folder.

 This minimal configuration will report the position of all vessels known to Signal K once every 5 minutes and associated static data once every 15 minutes.

+If you supply the values 'Local test endpoint', '127.0.0.1' and 12345 for the 'name', 'ipAddress' and 'port' properties then you can observe the plugin in action by opening a terminal window on the Signal K server and running the command `./udp_listen.pl 12345` from your system's plugin installation folder.

 ### Plugin defaults